rwx-research/setup-captain/README.md

 ### `version`

 The version of `captain` to install.
-Defaults to `v1`.
-Possible values are `v1`, `latest`, or a semantic version number.
+Defaults to `v1` - alternatively, a semantic version number can be supplied as well (e.g. `v0.7.1`)

-`latest` will look up the latest release across all major versions.

-`v1` refers to the latest release with major version 1, i.e. `v1.x.x`.

 ## Example usage